Grad PLUS Loan

 How to apply

-The Grad PLUS application is a two-step process.
-If you don't complete both steps, the loan will not be processed.
-These steps can be completed in either order.
+The Grad PLUS application is a multi-step process.
+If you do not complete each step, your loan will not be processed.

-- You must sign your Grad PLUS Loan Master Promissory Note (MPN).
-The Grad PLUS MPN will be valid for 10 years provided a PLUS loan is disbursed within 12 months of the MPN signing.
-If your former Grad PLUS loan was approved with an endorser (co-signer), you will need to complete a new MPN.
+- Sign the PLUS Master Promissory Note (MPN) for Graduate/Professional Students through the StudentAid.gov website.
+The MPN will be valid for 10 years provided a PLUS loan is disbursed within 12 months of the MPN signing.
+If your previous Grad PLUS loan was approved with an endorser (co-signer), you will need to complete a new MPN.

 Loan limits

-The loan limit for each year is the annual cost of education (the "budget") minus other financial assistance.
+The loan limit for each year is the annual cost of attendance (a.k.a. the "budget") minus other financial assistance.
 If your requested amount is too high, it will be reduced to fit within the budget.

 Interest rate

-The interest rate is a fixed 7.9%.
-As with the unsubsidized Stafford loans and private loans, interest begins to accumulate at the time the first disbursement is made.
+Interest begins to accumulate when the first disbursement is made.
 You may choose to pay the interest while in school in order to avoid "paying interest on interest" (capitalizing interest).

 Loan fees